mattrmcg/mattrmcg/README.md

 # 💫 About Me:
 Hey I'm Matt!
 I'm a computer science student with a strong interest in backend development, cloud-native infrastructure, and FinTech.
 I have a strong background in Java and its associated object oriented paradigms, as well as a high level of proficiency in JavaScript, Python, and Go.
-I'm currently working on refining my recently-launched FinTech-oriented project: Equitalytics.com; as well as deepening my understanding of Cloud Platforms such as AWS and Azure.
+I'm currently working on refining my recently-launched FinTech-oriented project: Equitalytics.com.

 ## 🌐 Socials: